matloff/R-vs.-Python-for-Data-Science/README.md

 there has been no study of this claim, and I think the perceived success is psychological, a Bandwagon Effect.
 On the contrary, I believe it is quite the opposite, i.e. using the Tidyverse makes things more difficult for learners without prior programming background.

 As noted, the students are being asked to learn a much larger volume of material, which is clearly bad pedagogy.
 See also ["The Tidyverse Curse"](https://www.r-bloggers.com/the-tidyverse-curse), in which the author says *inter alia* that he uses "only" 60 Tidyverse functions -- 60!
+Similarly, it is bad pedagogy to force students to learn tibbles, a more complex technology, instead of data frames, a simpler one.

 Again, I am certainly not saying one should only use base R; on the contrary, see my point above that CRAN is a major advantage of R.